 Security

-Every user gets their own EC2 instance.
+Every user gets their own managed OpenClaw instance.
 Your OpenClaw process, credentials, browser, and chat history are completely isolated from every other user.
 Nothing is shared.

 No public ports